HarneyHong/RCRank/README.md

 # RCRank

-This is the official PyTorch code for RCRank.
+This is the official PyTorch code for "RCRank: Multimodal Ranking of Root Causes of Slow Queries in Cloud Database Systems".

 We propose RCRank, the first method to utilize a multimodal approach for identifying and ranking the root causes of slow queries by estimating their impact.
 We employ a pre-training method to align the multimodal information of queries, enhancing the performance and training speed of root cause impact estimated.
 Based on the aligned pre-trained embedding module, we use Cross-modal fusion of feature modalities to ultimately estimate the impact of root causes, identifying and ranking the root causes of slow queries.